pypxe/PyPXE/DOCUMENTATION.md

 ##Additional Information
 The function ```chr(0)``` is used in multiple places throughout the servers.
 This denotes a ```NULL``` byte, or ```\x00```

+#PyPXE Services
+Each different service implemented (TFTP, DHCP, and HTTP) resides in its own file in the root of the repository.
+You can call/configure them independently if you're like to use PyPXE as a library.
+See ```server.py``` in the root of the repo for example usage on how to call, define, and setup the services.

+##TFTP Server (tftpd.py)
+The TFTP server class, ```TFTPD()``` requires three optional parameters be set in order to be constructed:
+* ```ip``` - this is the IP address that the TFTP server will bind to, by default it is set to '0.0.0.0' so that it binds to all available interfaces.
+* ```port``` - this it the port that the TFTP server will run on, by default the port is 69 as that is the default port for TFTP.
+* ```netbootDirectory``` - this is the directory that the TFTP server will serve files from similarly to that of ```/tftpboot```, by default it is set to '.' (current directory)